tarka/xcp/README.md

   performing the copy operations server-side.
 However, unlike `copy_file_range` sparse files are detected and handled appropriately.
-* Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not supported).
+* Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not yet supported in this case).
 * Optionally understands `.gitignore` files to limit the copied directories.
 * Optimised for 'modern' systems (i.e. multiple cores, copious RAM, and solid-state disks, especially ones connected into the main system bus,